NiklasRolleberg/smarc2/perception/alars/auv_yolo_detector/README.md

 # YOLO Detection
 ## Overview
 This package uses YOLO to independently detect SAM and buoy.
 It includes two trained models: one for simulation and another for real-world scenarios (*.pt* files).
 The models can be accessed [here](https://kth-my.sharepoint.com/:f:/g/personal/framir_ug_kth_se/IgD4flS-1Nx9SoAHoldjgDS8AULieuNh-fLqTrC9wWTSeBY?e=PAd1AX).
+Download the models you want and change the path parameter in the *.yaml* file in config.

 Two different datasets were used, with ~450 labelled images in total.
 Access them [here](https://kth-my.sharepoint.com/:f:/g/personal/framir_ug_kth_se/EpHV7UF6nQVIsYwrSBDlYWkBR-Yv08Lia9hxuD-aqrMTJQ?e=cpmczE).
 The detection of SAM's head is done with a Canny edge detector, which relies on the existence of a rope attached to it.
 ### Training